lupyuen/lupyuen.github.io/src/quickjs.md

  554847     260      94  555201   878c1 apps/bin/qjs
 ```

-Probably not?
-JavaScript needs __quite a bit of RAM__ to run comfortably.
+Probably not ALL devices?
+JavaScript needs __a fair bit of RAM__ to run comfortably.

 We ran [__linkermapviz__](https://github.com/PromyLOPh/linkermapviz) on the [__QuickJS Linker Map__](https://github.com/lupyuen/quickjs-nuttx/blob/master/nuttx/qjs-riscv.map) for NuttX QEMU...